imperva/dsfkit/modules/aws/sonar-upgrader/python_upgrader/README.md

 ## Usage

-To utilize the upgrade package, run the following command and replace [arguments] with the specific arguments required for your environment configuration:
+Run the following command and replace [arguments] with the specific arguments required for your environment configuration:

 `python3 -u -m upgrade.main [arguments]`